Filming a secret marathon

 The entire marathon itself and the route used all had to be kept secret in the lead-up to the event in order to maintain everyone’s safety.
 Due to security risks, armed guards accompanied runners while they participated.
 “In the lead-up to the event we knew there was a high risk associated with choosing to film this story,” says McKenzie but she believed that it needed to be told.
 “The women participating in this marathon are truly courageous.
 They run because that is when they feel free.
 We wanted to honour the courage of these women, who are putting their own lives at risk to fight for freedom, by helping them share their story with the world.”

-Now that McKenzie is back safe and sound, she’s excited to share her story and invites others to help her take her film across the finish line via a crowdfunding campaign.
+Now that McKenzie is back safe and sound, she’s excited to share her story and invites others to help her take her film across the finish line via a crowdfunding campaign, external link, opens in new window.
 “My dream is that the credits of our film will not just be a list of funders but also a list of allies, supporters who are willing to let the next generation know that we will not be silent, we will support, stand by and do whatever we can to ensure all people are free.”